mendez-luisjose/app-to-do/README.md

 # Responsive App To-Do
-## A Simple App To-Do that help you to Remember the Tasks of the day
+## A Simple App To-Do that help you to Remember the Tasks of the Day
 ### Responsive App To-Do UI
 - The app shows the date, month and the year
 - Includes a light and dark theme